 The purpose of this technical guidance document is to assist with the overall technical validation of the Product Monograph (PM) using as a Structured Product Labeling (SPL) document.

 The guidance document is limited to the technical aspects of validating a PM, it is a companion to the business related PM Guidance document, it extends the HPFB Structured Product Labelling (SPL) – General Validation Rules for all Document Types document.
+Note the format and style if this document is very different from the HPFB Structured Product Labelling (SPL) – General Validation Rules for all Document Types as the focus is on business rules not on technical compliance.

 This technical guidance document only contains specifics relating to the structured Product Monograph, that means all general rules are omitted and detailed in the general SPL validation documents.